No. 9 Duke beats Syracuse 97-88; Carey another double-double

 SYRACUSE, N.Y.
+(AP)Vernon Carey Jr. stood tall in the middle of the Syracuse zone, and the Orange had no answer for Duke’s big freshman center.

-(AP)Vernon Carey Jr. had 26 points and a season-high 17 rebounds for the 10th double-double of his freshman season and No. 9 Duke beat Syracuse 97-88 on Saturday night.
+Carey had 26 points and a season-high 17 rebounds for his 10th double-double of the season and the No. 9 Blue Devils beat the Orange 97-88 on Saturday night.

+”He really went after rebounds,” Duke coach Mike Krzyzewski said. ”In the zone, he made some moves against the zone that were spectacular.
+He played hungry, not that he hasn’t, but really, really hungry and we needed it.
+This is a big win for us.”

+Carey had 14 points and nine rebounds in the decisive second half and finished the game 8 of 10 on free throws.

-Cassius Stanley keyed an early second-half surge and the Blue Devils (18-3, 8-2 Atlantic Coast Conference) won their third straight after a two-game skid.
+Cassius Stanley keyed an early second-half surge as the Blue Devils (18-3, 8-2 Atlantic Coast Conference) won their third straight after a two-game skid.

 It was a crucial game for Syracuse (13-9, 6-5), which had a five-game winning streak snapped on the road at Clemson on Tuesday night and needed a signature win to bolster its resume for consideration for the NCAA Tournament.

+”We’ve just got to keep battling, just fight,” said the Orange’s Elijah Hughes. ”It’s going to be a dogfight the rest of the season with the big guys we’ve got in this league.
+We’ve just got to grind it out.”

-Stanley had 15 points, Tre Jones had 17, Matthew Hurt had 12 and Alex O’Connell 11 for Duke.
+Tre Jones had 17 points, going 10 for 10 from the free-throw line, Stanley had 15 points, Matthew Hurt had 12 and Alex O’Connell 11 for Duke.
 Carey, a low-post presence who’s been adept at drawing fouls, has eight 20-10 games.

 Marek Dolezaj led Syracuse with 22 points.
 Hughes finished with 21 points on 6-of-19 shooting and was 1 of 9 from behind the arc.